instaclustr/cassandra-ttl-remover/README.md

 #### Prerequisite

+1.Add `noTTL` folder into a src/java/org/apache/cassandra/ folder.

-1.Put TTLRemover.java into a src/java/org/apache/cassandra/tool folder, and put TTLRemover bash script into tool/bin folder.
+2.`TTLRemover` bash script into tool/bin folder.

-2.In BufferExpiringCell.java, change `return new BufferDeletedCell` to `return BufferExpiringCell`.
+#### Compile

+1. Open a terminal and change folder to the cassandra root folder

+2. Use the following command to comiple the project

+`ant generate-idea-files`

 #### Remove TTL and create new SSTable